omahs/ct-platform/README.md

 ## Access

-1. Ensure your administrator has given enough permissions, e.g. your IAM user is assigned with `roles/container.developer` role.
+1. Ensure your administrator has given enough permissions, e.g. `roles/container.developer` role is added to your IAM user.
-2. Install Google Cloud CLI as described here: https://cloud.google.com/sdk/docs/install-sdk.
+2. Install and initialize Google Cloud CLI as described here: https://cloud.google.com/sdk/docs/install-sdk.
-3. Acquire the cluster related info by running `gcloud container clusters list`.
-4. Follow the instructions on how to access the Kubernetes cluster here: https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl.
-Run `gcloud auth login` and follow the on-screen instructions and pick the correct Google project.
-Next run `gcloud  get generate
+3. Follow the instructions on how to access the Kubernetes cluster here: https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl.
+   1. Run `gcloud auth login` and follow the on-screen instructions and pick the correct Google project.
+   2. Run `gcloud container clusters get-credentials` and pass `name`, as well as `region` or `zone` flags.
-5. Verify you're able to access the cluster and see the nodes by running: `kubectl get nodes`.
+4. Verify you're able to access the cluster and see the nodes by running: `kubectl get nodes`.

 ## Applications